Pineapple Salsa: Flavor, Heat Level, Pairings, and What to Look For

 - Pork chops or tenderloin

-Entertaining & Appetizers
+Entertaining and Appetizers

 - Served with tortilla chips